shanedewitt/Scheduling/doc/README.txt

 - Show today's column in a different color.

 Speed issues:
-- Loading takes a long time <solved>
+- Loading takes a long time <solved in 1.5>
-- Search <enter> Select <enter> <enter> takes a long time when adding appointment
+- Search <enter> Select <enter> <enter> takes a long time when adding appointment <solved in 1.5>
-- Wait cursor when updating <solved>
+- Wait cursor when updating <solved in 1.5>
-- Checkin takes a long time
+- Checkin takes a long time <solved in 1.5>
-- Printing the routing slip takes a slightly longer than necessary time
+- Printing the routing slip takes a slightly longer than necessary time <not an issue in main version>
-- Select patient dialog takes a tiny while to show up.
+- Select patient dialog takes a tiny while to show up. <solved in 1.5>
-- Date-change selection not optimal (calls server with each tiny change) <solved>
+- Date-change selection not optimal (calls server with each tiny change) <solved in 1.5>